timhagn/gatsby-background-image/README.md

   </a>
 </p>

+`gatsby-background-image` & `gatsby-background-image-es5` are React components
-`gatsby-background-image` is a React component which for background-images provides,
+which for background-images provide,
 what Gatsby's own `gatsby-image` does for the rest of your images.
 It started by pilfering their excellent work and adapting it - but slowly it's outgrowing those wee beginnings.